square/spincycle/dev/README.md

 Presuming,

-1. All Go package dependencies are installed
+1. All Go package dependencies are installed (not described here)
+1. The `jobs` symlink points to the jobs repo you want (default: `dev/jobs`)
-2. MySQL is running on localhost:3306 with root user having no password
+1. MySQL is running on localhost:3306 with root user having no password
-3. Have not run the script before
+1. Have not run the script before

 then running `run-spincycle` should "Just Work" and "Do the Right Thing", like: